ValerieThoma/checklist-html/README.md

 ## Acknowledgments

-* This application was intended to assist in the scoring of films for the [Comrade Radio Network](http://www.comraderadio.com) podcast, [Falling in Love Montage](http://www.fallinginlovemontage.com).
+* This application was intended to assist in the scoring of films for the [Flying Machine Network](http://www.flyingmachine.network) podcast, [Falling in Love Montage](http://www.fallinginlovemontage.com).

 ## License